bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *Well, I didn't escape entirely.*

-"Yes" Adrex said, more focused and calm, though he was still restrained.
+"Yes" Adrex said, more focused and calmer, though he was still restrained.
 "But they don't know yet, so they will properly come back for me."

-The a horrible realization went through him.
+Then a horrible realization went through him.
 *It's not just me they will come back for - Yurgunn!*

 He looked up with a horrified expression to the human.
-"We have to get that scroll back - if not they will go after my master, and try to get the key from her."
+"We have to get that scroll back - if not they will go after my master and try to get the key from her."

 "Agree" Percival said rather calm.
 "We do indeed need to get it from them, but what is the keystone to decrypting the scroll?"